 This blog will look at how to use a church streaming solution to maximize your audience.
 Church streaming is getting very popular.
 In fact, one of the fastest-growing uses of live streaming video is found in churches and other religious institutions.
 According to TheChurchOnline, the #1 reason people use church websites is to watch sermons and services online.

 We’ll begin by briefly examining how streaming benefits churches.
 Then we’ll dive into 5 ways to increase viewership and maximize your audience.

 Before diving into how to increase viewership, let’s first touch on the benefits of broadcasting church services in the first place.
 The most immediate benefit is that live streaming your service allows you to reach a much larger congregation (potentially) than if your audience is confined to those physically in the building.

+Choosing to broadcast live video lets people attend services virtually who can’t make it in the flesh.
 People of faith benefiting from streaming video can include:

 - Older people who have trouble making it to services every week.

 - People with contagious diseases who shouldn’t attend services even if they can.

 - People who are out of town for business or vacation and want to stay connected.

 - Young people away from home for college.

 - Missionaries, social workers, and others who travel regularly.